awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-lambda-auth.md

    // A simple REQUEST authorizer example to demonstrate how to use request
    // parameters to allow or deny a request.
 In this example, a request is
-   // authorized if the client-supplied HeaderAuth1 header, QueryString1 query parameter,
+   // authorized if the client-supplied HeaderAuth1 header and QueryString1 query parameter
-   // stage variable of StageVar1 and the accountId in the request context all match
+   // in the request context match the specified values of
-   // specified values of 'headerValue1', 'queryValue1', 'stageValue1', and
+   // of 'headerValue1' and 'queryValue1' respectively.
-   // '123456789012', respectively.

    // Retrieve request parameters from the Lambda function input: var headers = event.headers;